Appearance

 Definitions live inside their target entity.
 To create or edit one:

-- Click into the entity that will hold the definition.
+- Find the entity that will hold the definition.

 Each entity can host multiple definitions.
 The Vendors entity might host: